-Block CLR for a secondary path
+Block CLR

 The block CLR shows two graphics: a top graphic representing the map-level path the circuit path takes and a bottom graphic showing the entire hierarchy for each node as text displayed next to the block representing that node hierarchy.
-It's easy to see why a block CLR is convenient: by looping around the page, it can accommodate many hops.
+It's easy to see why a block CLR is convenient: by looping around the page, it can accommodate many hops and it also provides more details around the strand and cable configuration for a given circuit.